Skip to main content

 Stripe's 2025 Commerce Report found that checkout abandonment drops 35% when platforms offer 3+ payment methods.
 So this is not an afterthought.
 Cards, wallets like Apple Pay and Google Pay, and buy-now-pay-later through Klarna or Afterpay all need to be in place from day one.

 Stripe Connect is the default for marketplace payments, and for good reason.
 It takes care of merchant onboarding and KYC verification, splits the money between your platform commission and the merchant payout, and supports 135+ currencies.
 Its Express flow gets a merchant from signup to taking payments in under 5 minutes.
-The cost is 2.9% + $0.30 per transaction, plus another 0.25-0.50% for Connect.
-On $1M in gross merchandise volume, that works out to roughly $35,000 in processing fees.
+The cost is a percentage plus a flat fee per transaction, plus another 0.25-0.50% for Connect.
+Across a seven-figure gross merchandise volume, that works out to roughly 3.5% of turnover in processing fees.

 The app marketplace is your second revenue stream.
-Shopify's app store pushes $8+ billion a year to its developers, and Shopify keeps a 15% cut on each app's first $1M in revenue.
+Shopify's app store pushes billions a year to its developers, and Shopify keeps a 15% cut up to a threshold of each app's revenue.
 Building one comes down to three pieces.
 A REST or GraphQL API for developers.
 A webhook system that fires off event notifications when an order is placed, a product is updated, or a theme changes.
 And an OAuth flow so apps can authenticate.

 Start with webhooks.
 Whenever something happens in a merchant's store, a new order, an inventory change, a customer signing up, your platform fires an HTTP POST to whatever webhook endpoints are registered.
 Apps only subscribe to the events they actually care about.
 The nice part is that apps never touch your database directly, which keeps the platform secure and the data walled off.